 Bachelor of Social Sciences [BSocSc]

-Students in this curriculum may choose to major in one of the six core disciplines: China Studies, Geography, Politics and Public Administration, Psychology, Social Policy and Social Development, and Sociology.
-Students may also opt for a double major in multidisciplinary options such as Cognitive Science, Counselling, Criminology, Media and Cultural Studies, Neuroscience and Urban Governance as well as other majors offered by the University.
+Students in this BSocSc curriculum may choose to major in one of the five core disciplines: China Studies, Geography, Politics and Public Administration, Social Policy and Social Development, and Sociology.
+Students may also opt for a double major in second options such as Psychology, Cognitive Science, Counselling, Criminology, Media and Cultural Studies, Neuroscience and Urban Governance as well as other majors offered by the University.
 Students can choose to combine a major with one or two minors.

 The Bachelor of Social Sciences curriculum requires all students as a condition of graduation, to undertake 24 credits (equivalent to 4 courses) of off-campus learning.
 12 credits each must be taken in two areas: Social Innovation and Global Citizenship.